 Should You Contact a Lawyer After a Motorcycle Accident?

 After a motorcycle wreck caused by someone else’s negligence, you should not hesitate to contact an experienced attorney, for the best chance of recovering the full compensation you need and deserve.
-Our Massachusetts personal injury lawyer at DiBella Law Offices, P.C. has handled devasting motorcycle accidents in the past and seen first-hand the effects of negligent drivers.
+Our Massachusetts motorcycle injury lawyer at DiBella Law Offices, P.C. has handled devastating accidents in the past and seen first-hand the effects of negligent drivers.
 If you have suffered serious motorcycle accident injuries in a crash that was not your fault, contact us at (978) 327-5140 to schedule a free consultation.